-Optimal health and a lifetime of wellness come from not only achieving physical and emotional health, but by also attaining optimal cognitive function.
+Optimal health and a lifetime of wellness come from not only achieving physical and emotional health but also attaining optimal cognitive function.

-However, today we face many challenges that have a profound effect on both our body and our mind.
-Poor dietary habits, inactive lifestyles, stress and aging itself make it difficult to achieve lifelong health and vitality.
+However, today we face many challenges that have a profound effect on both our bodies and our mind.
+Poor dietary habits, inactive lifestyles, stress, and aging themselves make it difficult to achieve lifelong health and vitality.

 This issue of News You Can Use brings you the latest scientific findings in this important area of research.

 Maintaining a healthy weight may not only be good for your body but good for your brain too.
 In a recent study conducted over 10 years among 6,401 British men aged 39-63 years, researchers found an association between being overweight or obese and impaired cognitive function.

 Published in the journal Neurology, study investigators compared body mass index (BMI), metabolic conditions including high blood pressure, high cholesterol, and high blood sugar, and cognitive function at the beginning of the study and again at 5 and 10 years.

 Study subjects were assessed on measures of cognitive function such as reasoning and memory.
 The researchers found two interesting trends:

 - At the end of the study, men with a lower BMI had better cognition.

 - Over time, men who were obese and had multiple metabolic conditions were significantly more likely to show a faster rate of cognitive decline.